1. Our terms

 11.2.
 Proof of others’ identity.
 We will rely on you to check that others involved in a transaction are who they claim to be.
 Or, if you ask us in writing, we will be happy to check this for you.

 11.3.
 Storing identity documents.
-We will keep copies of all documents provided to us as proof of identity for between five and eight years after we finish working for you on any matter.
-After that, if you ask us in writing, we will destroy them.
+We will keep copies of all documents provided to us as proof of identity for five years after we finish working for you on any matter.
+After that, we will destroy them.

 11.4.
 Reporting.
 We are professionally and legally obliged to keep your affairs confidential.
 However, where permitted, we may make disclosures to applicable regulators, tax authorities and law enforcement.
 If we are required to make such a disclosure, we may need to stop work and may not be able to tell you that a disclosure has been made.